How do you enhance perceptions of your brand and establish a connection with a generation that has often been overlooked?

 - Connected: Engaging with – and befriending – established Gen X creators has helped us build credibility within a tight-knit Gen X community that thrives on shared memories and life experiences, and a mutual understanding of who Gen Xers are today

-More than any other social platform, we know that a brand’s personality on TikTok plays a critical role in how they are perceived – and accepted – by the community.
+And more than on any other social platform, we know that a brand’s personality on TikTok plays a critical role in how they are perceived – and accepted – by the community.
 Active community management is key to creating authentic connections, growing our audience and building brand affinity.

-- We are quick to engage and speak the language of the platform and our audience.
+- We are quick to engage, and speak the language of the platform and our audience.
+Responses are always genuine and responsive, and never canned.

 - We built an engaged community of 165,000 followers